 We argue that these results likely represent a positive, causal effect of the introduction of fiscal institutions.
-To address concerns about confoundedness, our analysis includes city/territory and year fixed effects.
-Event studies of our outcomes of interest also do not exhibit pre-trends.
+A challenge is that the effect of Chambers unfolded over time, rather than representing an immediate, one-off treatment effect.
+To tighten the link between slowmoving state consolidation outcomes and our treatment, we devote careful attention to potential confounders and treatment mechanisms.
+Our analysis includes city/territory and year fixed effects.
+Event studies of our outcomes of interest do not exhibit immediate pre-trends.
 We can control for potentially time-varying, territory-specific confounders, like the external threat environment or concurrent institutional changes within territories such as early parliaments (Estates) or advisory councils.
 To account for unobservable, time-varying shocks to groups of similar territories, we consider a wide range of matching approaches, and an analysis of the intensive margin, i.e. the subset of territories that eventually adopt a Chamber.
 To speak more directly to endogeneity concerns, we consider a shift-share instrumental variables framework, in which we exploit the quasi-random timing and size of the Imperial war tax, which increased the likelihood of Chamber adoption.
 Finally, we address potential concerns about heterogeneous treatment effects (De Chaisemartin and d'Haultfœuille, 2020; Sun and Abraham, 2021): our results are robust to excluding single territories, and also hold up when employing robust estimators.